xgrg/nisnap/README.md

         If False, the snapshot will be rendered as a static PNG image.
 Default:
         False

+    rowsize: None, or int, or dict
+        Set the number of slices per row in the final compiled figure.
+        Default: {'A': 9, 'C': 9, 'S': 6}

-    figsize: None, or a 2-uple of floats
+    figsize: None, or a 2-uple of floats, or dict
-        Sets the figure size.
+        Sets the dimensions of one row of slices.
         Default: {'A': (37, 3), 'C': (40, 3), 'S': (18, 3)}

-    bg: None or str
-        Path to the background image that the masks will be plotted on top of.
-        If nothing is specified, the segmentation maps/masks will be plotted only.
+    width: int, optional
+        Width (in px) of the final compiled figure.
+Default: 2000.

+    contours: boolean, optional
+        If True, segmentations will be rendered as contoured regions.
+If False, will be rendered as superimposed masks.
+Default: False

     cache: boolean, optional
         If False, resources will be normally downloaded from XNAT.
 If True,